rysh88/sh-android/README.md

 	adb shell am force-stop $1
 }

+//restarts the adb - Use this command if Android Studio having a trouble detecting your device. adb-restart-server() {
+	adb kill-server
+	adb devices
+}

 To delete all local branches that are already merged into the currently checked out branch:
 //This will delete all local branches that have been merged and skip deleteing master and dev branch git-cleanup() {